Written by Heather Irvine for Apoterra Skincare

 More Sustainable Alternatives to Arnica

 Many plant oils produce similar actions to arnica.
 Yarrow (Achillea millefolium) is a skin friendly and widespread more sustainable skincare ingredient that is also grown.
 Some use goldenrod (Solidago spp.) an incredibly widespread plant interchangeably.
 Chamomile and immortelle are also excellent sustainable skincare ingredients which are as good as or better for the skin than arnica, each with anti-inflammatory action, and similar botanical or phytochemical traits.
 Green tea is another great botanical circulation enhancer and anti-inflammatory.
 Chamomile, immortelle and green tea are three of our favorite skincare ingredients.
-Find the chamomile and immortelle essential oils as well as whole chamomile and green tea oil infusions in our facial oils and balm, immortelle hydrosol and green tea in our Neroli Clarifying Toner, and whole chamomile in our masks and steam.
+Find the chamomile and immortelle essential oils as well as whole chamomile and green tea oil infusions in our facial oils and balm, immortelle hydrosol and green tea in our Neroli Clarifying Complexion Mist, and whole chamomile in our masks.

 Ginseng (Panax quinquefolius, P. ginseng, and several other species) can go by many names, and there are several species.
 No matter which species or range true ginsengs are either rare or even extirpated from their native ranges in the wild.
 Cultivation of ginseng is a unique industry that when done sustainably we would like to see supported.
 However even with ginseng cultivation there is not enough supply of grown ginseng to meet demand.
 This is similar to sandalwood, and other slow, rare, and sought after plants that grow best in wild-like conditions, and which may be cultivated to an extent in the most rural communities.